 As the years rolled on scientific discoveries and methodology began to emerge.
 Each one following from another adding to the repertoire of tools available to crime investigators.
-Fingerprint analysis for example was hailed a breakthrough when in 1880 Henry Faulds, a Scottish scientist, realised that each individual had a distinctive set of fingerprints belonging only to them and these could be used as a basis for identification.
+Fingerprint analysis for example, was hailed a breakthrough when in 1880 Henry Faulds, a Scottish scientist, realized that each individual had a distinctive set of fingerprints belonging only to them and these could be used as a basis for identification.
 In that same year, he used his methodology to eliminate an innocent suspect from a murder case due to fingerprint evidence.

 The Bertillon System of Identification